-The academic bell to start KES rings at 7:45am.
+The academic bell to start KES rings at 7:50am.
 All students are to be in their classrooms and seated at that time.
-A student is considered tardy if he or she arrives at school 5 minutes after the 7:45 bell.
-Students arriving at 7:50am or later will be counted tardy, which may be recorded on your child's report card.
+A student is considered tardy if he or she arrives at school 5 minutes after the 7:50 bell.
+Students arriving after 7:50am will be counted tardy, which may be recorded on your child's report card.